parsaes80/Projects-demo/README.md

 6. sorting algorithms:
         Using templates, the algorithms in this class can sort any type of input.

+7. ARM assembly Fibonacci calculator:
+        The first main file is bigAdd.S which adds two large numbers that are stored in memory in little-endian format.
+        The second main file is BigFib.c which uses the adder to calculate the next number in our Fibonacci sequence.

+8. MandelBrot Set Renderer:
+        Using C++, this project will render the Mandelbrot set using the CPU.
+This code uses OpenMP to make the code multithreaded and reduce render time.
+        SDL2 is also used here as an IO monitor and to create a window and display the rendered image.
+This is a visual studio project so it's not able to run on Linux unless you rewrite it in CMake.
+        There are options at the start of the main.cpp file to customize your render to your liking.

+9. MandelBrot Set Renderer:
+        Using C++, this project will render the Mandelbrot set using the CPU.
+This code uses std::execution to make the code multithreaded and reduce render time.
+        This time we are using the Qt framework to render it (Yes I love Mandelbrot set).
+The main feature here is that this code will assign a different color to the pixel based on how long it took to exit the set, making the image much more pretty.

 Matlab:
 1. Spline approximation: